Shrutika7697/Virtual-Medical-Home/README.md

 # Virtual-Medical-Home

-this file contains all pojos with mappings
+1. vmh_2 :: This file contains all pojos with mappings